swapagarwal/awesome-inspiration/README.md

 - The Magic of Thinking Big, by David J Schwartz
 - Don’t Sweat the Small Stuff, by Richard Carlson
 - The Gifts of Imperfection, by Brene Brown
+- The 7 Habits of Highly Effective People, by Stephen Covey

 ## Contributing